Applying for a Working Holiday Visa (Subclass 417) To Australia – The Ultimate Step-By-Step Guide with Screenshots

 • Create an ImmiAccount.

-• Fill out the 12-step online application by providing your personal information and answering several questions regarding your travel plans, background and general health.
+• Fill out the online application by providing your personal information and answering several questions regarding your travel plans, background and general health.

 • Upload scanned copies of your passport and proof of funds.

-• Pay the AUD495 fee.
+• Pay the AU$635 fee.

 • Wait a few weeks, days or hours for your application to be processed.
-If successful, you’ll receive an e-visa by email or see that your visa has been granted in your ImmiAccount.
+If successful, you’ll receive an evisa by email or see that your visa has been granted in your ImmiAccount.

 And that’s it!